 - Progressive elimination of the 36 per cent tariff by 1 January 2026 for cheddar cheese and by 1 January 2031 for cream and processed cheese, with all cheese tariffs eliminated by 1 January 2033.

 - Butter, dairy spreads and preparations comprising more than 70 per cent butter, benefit from a range of measures.

-- Progressive elimination of the eight per cent tariff on key preparations of butter by 1 January 2023.
+- Progressive elimination of the eight per cent tariff on key preparations of butter between 1 January 2023 and 1 January 2025.

-- KAFTA eliminated the eight per cent tariff on dairy spreads on entry into force.
+- KAFTA eliminated the eight per cent tariff on dairy spreads on 1 January 2016.

 - Tariffs of 36 per cent and 40 per cent will be eliminated by 1 January 2026 and 2028, respectively.